Bertya opponens (F.Muell. ex Benth.) Guymer APNI*

 Description: Slender shrub or small tree to 4 m high with a thick, whitish to brown tomentum.

-Leaves mostly opposite, oblong to oblanceolate or narrow-elliptic, 10–50 mm long, 5–25 mm wide, thick, margins recurved to revolute, upper surface hairy, becoming scabrous, lower surface densely white-tomentose with prominent midrib; petiole 3–5 mm long.
+Leaves mostly opposite, oblong to oblanceolate or narrow-elliptic, 10–50 mm long, 5–25 mm wide, with an apical gland; margins recurved to revolute, upper surface hairy, becoming scabrous, lower surface densely white-tomentose with prominent midrib; petiole 3–5 mm long.

 Flowers ± sessile, 1–3 male and female flowers together; bracts 4, conspicuous, narrow, 2–5 mm long, thick, yellowish brown tomentose, 2 inner bracts ± obscure, heavily viscid.
 Perianth segments 4, broad-ovate, 5–6 mm long, mostly glabrous and viscid; female segments fused towards the base, lobes oblong-ovate.
 Ovary densely villous; styles 3 or 4, mostly deeply 4-lobed.